Skip to Content

 YOUR RIGHTS

-Individuals have various rights under Data Protection Law to access and understand personal data about them held by the Council, and in some cases ask for it to be erased or amended or have it transferred to others, or for SCIS to stop processing it – but subject to certain exemptions and limitations.
+Individuals have various rights under Data Protection Law to access and understand personal data about them held by SCIS, and in some cases ask for it to be erased or amended or have it transferred to others, or for SCIS to stop processing it – but subject to certain exemptions and limitations.

 Any individual wishing to access or amend their personal data or wishing it to be transferred to another person or organisation, or who has some other objection to how their personal data is used, should put their request in writing to the Data Compliance Manager.